Skip to main content

 Frequently Asked Questions

-Company of Heroes is a real-time strategy game with warfare and historical themes.
+Company of Heroes is a tactical real-time strategy game with warfare, historical and violence themes.

 Company of Heroes is available on PC, Phone, iPad, iPhone and others.